 Nassau Community College is authorized by the New York State Department of Education to be a GED Testing Center.
-In just a few years, it has become one of the largest testing sites in the Metropolitan area.
-The College offers Long Islanders the opportunity to take the test at NCC's convenient Garden City campus and also encourages them to attend college-level credit classes upon the attainment of their diploma.
-For information, call (516) 572-7667.
+The College offers Long Islanders the opportunity to take the test at NCC's convenient Garden City campus and also encourages candidates to attend college-level credit classes upon the attainment of their diploma.

+For information or a GED application, click here or call 516.572.7667